gVallverdu/myScripts/VASP/README.rst

     methods need pymatgen (`http://pymatgen.org`_) to be used.
 Execute v -h to see the complete documentation.

+scofield.py
+    Python module in order to interpret valence band using DOS and cross section from Scofield paper.

 getCharges
     Compute atomic charges from a Bader caclculations done with the bader program of the University of Texas at Austin.